Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-We can use a computer to find which semisimple elements are blueprints for $\Vmin$ even when they have order smaller than $77$, or $30$ when they centralize a $6$-space.
-For example, of the $2430$ classes of elements of order $17$, $1892$ of them are blueprints for $\Vmin$, which helps reduce the number of conspicuous sets of composition factors that need to be considered when $a=4$.
+We can use a computer to find which semisimple elements are blueprints for $M(E_7)$ even when they have order smaller than $77$, or $30$ when they centralize a $6$-space.
+For example, of the $2430$ classes of elements of order $17$, $1892$ of them are blueprints for $M(E_7)$, which helps reduce the number of conspicuous sets of composition factors that need to be considered when $a=4$.

+We will proceed by splitting the (many) possibilities according to the number of trivial composition factors.
+Since $H$ is strongly imprimitive if $H$ stabilizes either a $1$- or $2$-space on $M(E_7)$ by Propositions \ref{prop:fixlineonMG} and \ref{prop:fix2spaceonMG}, one particularly troublesome case might be when $M(E_7)\downarrow_H$ contains no composition factors at all of dimensions $1$ or $2$.

-Suppose firstly that there are no $1$- or $2$-dimensional composition factors in $\Vmin\downarrow_H$.
-In this case if $H$ is not a blueprint for $\Vmin$ then we have to switch to the Lie algebra $L(G)'$, which we recall has dimension $132$, not $133$ in the case $p=2$.
-We address this situation now.
+In this case if we cannot prove that $H$ is a blueprint for $M(E_7)$ then we have to switch to the Lie algebra $L(E_7)^\circ$, which we recall has dimension $132$, not $133$ in the case $p=2$.
+We address this situation now: luckily there are very few such sets of composition factors that are conspicuous.